Search Free St. Clair County Records: Court, Divorce, Arrests & More

 Clicking on any offense on the list will lead to a new page with all the details about that particular incident, including the court date and sentence, among other things.

-If more details are needed or the expected information isn’t found, contact the Circuit Clerk’s Office directly via phone or in person.
+If more details are needed or the expected information isn’t found, contact the St. Clair County Circuit Clerk’s Office directly via phone or in person.
 They can assist any citizens interested in finding public records in St. Clair County.
 This is their information:

 St. Clair County Circuit Clerk